ahmedelfran/Login-Register-System-php/README.md

 # Login-Register-System

-### login and register system with user profile / avatar image and profile update using html css php mysql database
+### login and register system with user profile /image and profile update using php and mysql database

 <div>
     <br>